satRdays/satRdays/content/blog/2019-newcastle.md

 author = "Rhian Davies"
 +++

 In April this year, the first SatRday Newcastle event was held.
+The [talks](https://www.youtube.com/playlist?list=PLQRHxIa9tfRtnjJ8Z97EPJOvPweHtDvAj), [slides](https://github.com/satRdays/newcastle2019-slides/) and [programme](https://newcastle2019.satrdays.org/) are available online.
 In this post you will find:

 - Things we learnt whilst planning the event.
 - What we learnt from our feedback.